-We continued to achieve strong operating results generating more than 17% pre-tax income as a percentage of revenues in 2021.
-Revenues increased due to increases in homes closed and average home sales price.
-We also maintained our near industry leading gross margins while expanding geographically.
-These results also reflect our wholesale business during 2021 generating over 1,500 home closings for the year.
+As discussed further in our 2022 Annual Report, we continued to execute on our business model during 2022.
+We continued to achieve strong operating results generating more than 18% pre-tax net income as a percentage of revenues in 2022.
+Revenues in 2022 decreased as compared to 2021 due to a 36.6% decrease in homes closed.
+Even in this difficult time, we maintained our near industry leading gross margins while expanding geographically.
+These results also reflect our wholesale business during 2022 generating over 1,200 home closings for the year.
 Although the gross margin for our wholesale closings are slightly lower than our retail sales, operating margins are similar to our retail sales.